Bh4vay/ComputerVision-Intermediate/README.md

-# Object and Number Plate Detection
+# Detections in Computer Vision

 This project contains Detections using EasyOCR, OpenCV etc.